2019 American Cup

 The 2019 American Cup was part of the World Cup circuit in artistic gymnastics.

 Participants

 The top 8 teams from the 2018 World Championships were allowed to send a competitor.
 If they declined the invite, the next highest ranked team could send a competitor.
 Marcel Nguyen of Germany withdrew after suffering an injury during practice.
-Kenzo Shirai of Japan also withdrew due to an ankle injury.
+Kenzō Shirai of Japan also withdrew due to an ankle injury.